virantha/pypdfocr/README.md

             - orbitz
         receipts:
             - receipt

+### Auto email
+You can have PyPDFOCR email you everytime it converts a file and files it.
+You need to first specify the following lines in the configuration file and then use the ``-m`` option when invoking ``pypdfocr``:

+    mail_smtp_server: "smtp.gmail.com:587"
+    mail_smtp_login: "virantha@gmail.com"
+    mail_smtp_password: "PASSWORD"
+    mail_from_addr: "virantha@gmail.com"
+    mail_to_list:
+        - "virantha@gmail.com"
+        - "person2@gmail.com"

+## Fine-tuning Tesseract/Ghostscript
+At the moment, the only options allowed for Tesseract and Ghostscript are specifying their executable locations manually.
+Use the following in your configuration
+file:

+    tesseract:
+        binary: "/usr/bin/tesseract"

+    ghostscript:
+        binary: "/usr/local/bin/gs"

-## Caveats
+## Disclaimer
-This code is brand-new, and incorporation of unit-testing is just starting.
-I plan to improve things as time allows in the near-future.
-Sphinx code generation is on my TODO list.
+While test coverage is at 90% right now, Sphinx docs generation is at an early stage.
 The software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

 ## Installation
 ### Using pip